midastouch365/PFinance/README.md

 # How could it be better?

 - Ability to log in and log out
-- Ability to transfer money and/or cryptocurrencies to close friends
+- Ability to transmit and accept cryptocurrencies
 - Ability to deposit checks
-- Ability to keep track of digital receipts for tax purposes
+- Ability to maintain digital receipts for business ownere/tax purposes

 # App Preview